spencerparkin/TwistyPuzzle/README.md

 ## Building

 Make sure all sub-modules are cloned, then use `cmake` as usual.
+Note that you must use `-DCMAKE_BUILD_TYPE=Debug` at configuration time (not built time) in order to build everything with debug-info so that the debugger will work.

 ## Snapping